richfaces4/dev-examples/irc-client/readme.txt

  * Start Admin console going to http://localhost:8080/admin-console

- * Setup new Messages Topic with the folowing properties:
+ * Setup new JMS Topic with the folowing properties:
    Name: chat
    JNDI name: /topic/chat
    All the others: by default.

- * Add roles for that topic
+ * Add role to that topic
    Name: guest
    Send: yes
    Consume: yes